amoschoomy/jurassicparkcligame/Design.md

 We have to add this class to represent harvesting action by player.
 This class inherits the action class.
 This class have a Grass type attribute named **grass** that will be set in the constructor

-Then override execute method to change the grass boolean attribute to harvested==true.
+Override the execute method and inside the method, call harvest method of the Grass class to harvest grass into hay.
+Then return a string detailing what is happening.

 Ovveride the description method to provide a String description of user action of that turn

+**How to Pickup Fruit?**
+There is a class in PickupItemAction already, so since Fruit is an Item, we will just use PickUpItemAction class to avoid duplication

-**FruitAction Class**
+**PluckFruitAction Class**

-The same as above but for fruit actions by Actor.
-This class have a Fruit type attribute named **fruit** that will be set in the constructor.

-We override the execute method to do:

-1) Call PickUpItemAction method of Fruit item if Player decides to pick up fruit from Ground.

-2) or this below if Player decides to pluck fruit from Tree instead
+If Player decides to pluck fruit from Tree instead, this class should be used instead.
+This class will extend Action class.
+Override the execute method as follows:

 ~~~
 if Math.random>0.7
     add fruit to inventory
-    change displayChar of Tree to "T"
+    remove fruit from Tree
     print string successful
 else
     print “You search the tree for fruit, but you can’t find any ripe ones.”